 d – How risky can you play?
 How’s the score?

 e – Where should you place your returns?
 What are your opponent’s strengths?

 f – What is your opponent’s serving position?
 Should I modify mine?

 g – What were the previous serves?

 h – It’s often better to receive a bit far from the table than closer, as you probably can move forward faster than backward.

 i – Is my opponent a lefty?

-With serves, do not assume that you ‘know how your opponent plays’, since variation is much greater than during rallying.
+With serves, do not assume that you ‘know how your opponent plays’, since the variation is much more significant than during rallying.
 Be ready for everything.
 A couple of tricky serves can make you lose the match.